 If you are thinking of buying a pressure treated shed then ensure you buy one which has all the timber pressure treated including the floor, framing, walls and roof.
 You will find many shed companies offering tanalised or pressure treated shed but it’s only the walls which are treated.
 This is OK to a point but you can’t beat ALL of the shed being pressure treated.
 1st Choice range of Platinum and garden sheds are all fully treated including the cladding, frame and floor.

 After the initial treating you need to keep an eye on the building to ensure no problems crop up.
-You will find that the Autumn is a good time to be doing this before the onset of winter.
+You will find that Autumn is a good time to be doing this before the onset of winter.
 Take a look at your garden shed or garden building and ensure the treatment is in good shape and that it is not splitting, cracking peeling or going grey.
-If so try to re-treat while the timber is dry and this will keep the worse of the winter weather out and your shed nice and dry.
+If so try to retreat while the timber is dry and this will keep the worse of the winter weather out and your shed nice and dry.

 You could possibly choose from a variety of colours if you want to brighten up your garden during the winter.
 You will find that the Protek range of colour treatments are perfect for this and are available for all 1st Choice garden sheds and buildings.

-Besides the treatment take a look at the felt and ensure it's laying flat and that all the nails are in place.
-If any nails have moved then remove then and replace but ensure you put a dob of mastic in the old hole to stop any damp getting it.
+Besides the treatment take a look at the felt and ensure it’s laying flat and that all the nails are in place.
+If any nails have moved then remove them and replace but ensure you put a dob of mastic in the old hole to stop any damp getting it.
 Ensure any cracked panes of glass are mended and the beading is in place.
-On the door ensure that the catch lines up so is easy to close and apply a drop of oil to the hinges and the lock so that it does not become to hard to operate.
+On the door ensure that the catch lines up so is easy to close and apply a drop of oil to the hinges and the lock so that it does not become too hard to operate.

 By doing this now this will ensure that during the colder months, when you do not want to go out into the garden, that your shed will be protected and that will protect all your valuables inside.
 By doing this you will get a nice warm glowing feeling.